hkirk/swtafp-slides/slides/01/01-intro.md

 - Write from file
 - Throwing exception

-We are going to minimize side effects and control - **not** removing them altogheter
+We are going to try minimize side effects and controlflow - **not** removing them altogheter

 ----